henriksson-lab/tracehash/README.md

 # tracehash - support for faithful translation of code

 `tracehash` is a small cross-language tracing toolkit for algorithm parity debugging.
-It records function calls as stable hashes of canonicalized inputs and outputs, so two implementations can be compared without storing large or sensitive payloads.
+It records inputs and outputs of function calls such that two implementations can be compared.

+* In the first light pass, only hashes of inputs and outputs are stored, saving space and making comparison easy.
+If the output hash differs for a given input hash, this is a red flag
+* In the second heavy pass, the full input and output data can be stored for problematic functions, enabling reasoning about what is going wrong

+Previously a separate crate was used for deep comparison.
+But by merging them, the code need not be instrumented twice, making it easier to swap between the modes.

 The code has been used to successfully find bugs.
 While Claude/Codex can be surprisingly good at reasoning, the LLM is not yet at a point where it can be trusted for faithful translation.
 By comparing call frequency, and inputs vs outputs,